binpash/pash/docs/tooling/packaging.md

 Creates new package files using the repository's current content, each with mode 440.
 All output files appear in `scripts/package/output`.

+**Clean up junk files and new test results!** The scripts use a reasonable ignore list, but otherwise defaults to including files within the PaSh repository.

 Command-line arguments correspond to those found in [FPM's CLI](https://fpm.readthedocs.io/en/v1.14.2/cli-reference.html):